What are Civic Scholars?

 At Roger Williams University, we are committed to providing immersive learning opportunities for every student, putting their knowledge and skills to work solving real-world problems with community partners.

 Through the Civic Scholars Program, we are doubling down on our commitment to provide the wide range of project-based learning and community-engaged work that we refer to as civic scholarship.
 And that means we need you to go further!

 Your support provides the vital resources that prepare our students and faculty to go beyond the classroom and work with community partners on real issues.
 This isn’t a scholarship or financial aid – your funds help build an infrastructure for civic scholarship at RWU that creates meaningful educational opportunities while working to strengthen society through engaged teaching and learning.

 Please help us reach our goal of providing these transformational educational experiences that prepare students to fulfill their potential as lifelong learners, professionals and citizens.

-Launched in April 2015, the Campaign for Civic Scholars has raised $1.6 million towards its three-year goal of $3.3 million.
-The powerful message behind the Campaign inspired donors – including Trustees, parents, alumni, and friends of the University – to contribute half a million dollars to provide current use resources that support our vital, community-engaged work.
+Since its launch, the Campaign for Civic Scholars has raised $3.1 million towards its three-year goal of $3.3 million.
+The powerful message behind the Campaign inspired donors – including Trustees, parents, alumni, and friends of the University – to support our vital, community-engaged work.